Who decides who can join the team and how the team is subsequently run?

 I’m sometimes concerned about the behaviour of players and their parents – what should I do?

-You should bring your concerns to the attention of the Team Manager, Coach or a member of the Club’s Committee.
+You should bring your concerns to the attention of the Team Manager/Coach, the Club Welfare Officer or a member of the Club Committee.

 Is it OK for the Team Manager or Coach to contact my child directly?